PawiX25/CountMyWords/README.md

 # CountMyWords

 [CountMyWords](https://github.com/PawiX25/CountMyWords) is a simple web application that analyzes text, providing word and character counts, sentence statistics, and word frequency data.
 It also allows you to export the results as text or PDF files.
+You can try out the live application [here](https://countmywords.pawix.tech/).

 ## Features